top of page

 Join Sumter Cycling, the River Valley Regional Commission, Jimmy Carter National Historic Site, and Andersonville National Historic Site for the Prison to Peanuts Bicycle Adventure.

-Prison to Peanuts will once again be in downtown Americus.
-All rides will start and end at Lenny's Market (110 N. Hampton St.).
+Prison to Peanuts will once again start and finish in downtown Americus at Lenny's Market (110 N. Hampton St.).
 We plan to provide lunch and peanut butter ice cream at the finish and hope you will stay and enjoy downtown Americus.

 Event Check-In and Start Times

-On-site registration and check-in will begin at 6:30 a.m. for the century riders Please plan to arrive at least 30 minutes prior to the start time for your ride to register and check in.
+On-site registration and check-in will begin at 6:30 a.m. and continue until 10:00 a.m.
+Please plan to arrive at least 30 minutes prior to the start time for your ride to register and check in.
 Ride times are as follows:

 103-mile: 7:00 a.m.